techandsoftware/teletext/README.md

 * Screen drawn with SVG graphics.
 The SVG is exportable for display in any SVG viewer
 * The API supports setting the font for text, change height and aspect ratio, switch teletext levels, set on-screen grid
 * Use characters or SVG shapes for rendering mosaics
 * Plugin architecture.
-Plugins can supplement or overwrite the rendering, for example to use pixelart scaling to render smooth graphics instead of the normally blocky mosaics
+Plugins can supplement or overwrite the rendering

 ## Plugins